-Then several research results have recently been reported on the wind turbine generators [21][22].
-In PID (Proportional Integral Derivative) control was investigated under varying wind conditions to overcome the disadvantage of designing and tuning conventional PID controllers for capturing maximum wind power.
-In a previous work, we proposed an intelligent controller based on the genetic algorithm [21].
-The modern heuristic techniques mainly include the application of the Artificial Intelligence (AI) approaches such as Particle Swarm Optimisation (PSO) [2]-[4].
+then Several research results have recently been reported on this control of wind turbine generator.
+In PID control was investigated under varying wind conditions to overcome the disadvantage of designing and tuning conventional PID controllers for capturing maximum wind power.

+The modern heuristic techniques mainly include the application of the Artificial Intelligence (AI) approaches such as Particle Swarm Optimization (PSO)